 Restaurants can also get our eggs from our friends at

 PASTURE RAISED CHICKEN

 As with our laying hens, we raise our broilers (chickens raised for meat) on pasture with 24/7 access to the fresh air and sunshine and the ability to forage for bugs and plants and to do what comes naturally to them.
 Our broilers are moved in their open air chicken tractors twice per day by hand to fresh grass.
 While foraging for seeds, bugs, and grass represents up to 30% of their food intake, we also supplement our broilers with a Certified Organic feed from Coyote Creek Feed Mill in Elgin, TX and clean water and that's about it.
 We guarantee you'll notice the difference between our chicken and the stuff from the grocery store.

 ABOUT THE FARM

 In the mid 1800s, Wilhelm and Mina Kramer emigrated to the US from what was then Prussia.
 They built a sturdy wood frame house, worked the land, and raised a family at a time when Texas was still very much a wild frontier.

-Today, we continue that tradition with the goal of bringing local and wholesome beef, chicken, and eggs to people in the Austin and Houston areas (and everywhere in between), while raising our own family in the very same house built by the Kramers so long ago.
+Today, we continue that tradition with the goal of bringing local and wholesome beef, chicken, and eggs to people in South Central Texas (and beyond!), while raising our own family in the very same house built by the Kramers so long ago.

 Shirttail Creek Farm remains completely intact after more than 150 years and sits on the rolling Blackland Prairie just outside Brenham, TX, about halfway between Austin and Houston.